Skip to main content

 1. Review Aeronautics code Section 259.85 for compliance.

-2. Complete and mail the MDOT Flight School License Application (Form 4009) with payment and surety bond (if needed).
-Email a PDF copy and supporting documents to MDOTAircraftReg@Michigan.gov to expedite.
+2. Complete the MDOT Flight School License Application (Form 4009) and mail with payment and supporting documents (valid operating agreement and surety bond, if required).
+You may also email an electronic copy of all documents to HooseH@Michigan.gov.

-- Ensure all aircraft are registered with the FAA and Michigan.
+• Ensure all aircraft are registered in Michigan

 3. After application review, an inspector will visit the flight school for an initial inspection and issue a license if approved.